 Leadership opportunities may include an elected or appointed position, but it can also be serving on a committee or in some other decision-making group.
 It can include learning about and experiencing something new and sharing that new knowledge with others as well.
 Seeing the personal growth young people have through leadership opportunities, we hope youth will challenge themselves as they develop and see leadership beyond the local club through some of the following opportunities that are provided through the Iowa 4-H Youth program.

 Youth who attend 4-H Camp from day camps to overnights have the opportunity to learn from others and gain new experiences that help with their leadership skills through team challenge course, climbing tower experiences, high ropes course activities, canoeing, and specific camp experiences.
 In addition, older youth and young adults may go through counselor training and serve as cabin counselors or spend an entire summer at the Iowa 4-H Center as camp staff.
-Applications and more detailed information about all of these opportunities can be found at the Iowa 4-H Center website.
+Applications and more detailed information about all of these opportunities can be found at the Iowa 4-H Camping website.

 Youth can also develop leadership skills by securing and administering a Pioneer Grant in their local community.
 By assessing a community need, recruiting fellow volunteers to meet it and securing funds to support it, youth not only develop leadership skills, but also make a difference in their local community.